Machine Learning to assess astrophysical origin of gravitational waves triggers: Dataset, Features Selection, and Hyperparameters Optimization

 \begin{itemize} \item \texttt{n$\_$Estimators}: The number of trees that constitutes the forest.
 Increasing this number will cause a better performance since the errors are averaged away.
 On the other side, a huge number of trees will cause a consistent computational time increase.
 Also, the performances will not gain precision after a certain value of trees, so choosing the best number of tree is done in order to maximise the precision and minimize the computational time. \item \texttt{criterion}: Is the rule used by the tree to split its nodes.
 The rules usable are \texttt{gini} or \texttt{entropy} .
 The former is the Gini impurity function, while the latter is the Shannon information gain. \item \texttt{max$\_$depth}: This hyperparameters defines how in depth a single tree can grow in order to obtain the best-purity ending nodes.
 It has been proved that over-grown trees tend to overfitting, so put a limit in this value is fundamental to get a properly-working classifier.
 On the other side, a small number of trees may not be able to learn the structures in the data. \item \texttt{min$\_$samples$\_$leaf}: The minimum number of samples required to be at a leaf node: a split node at any level of the tree can be considered only if this number of training samples fall in each of the left and right branches. \item \texttt{min$\_$samples$\_$split}: The minimum number of samples required to split an internal node. \item \texttt{max$\_$features}: The number of features considered to apply the best split.
 In this work we used only \texttt{sqrt}, that means that given a set of $N$ features, each tree will be trained using $\sqrt{N}$ randomly chosen features. \item \texttt{ccp$\_$alpha}: Complexity parameter used for Minimal Cost-Complexity Pruning.
 The idea behind this process is to grow the tree until a minimum node size is reached, then this tree is pruned using the Cost-Complexity Pruning function.
 This parameter will prune the tree choosing the most-complex one with a value of $\alpha$ below the \texttt{ccp$\_$alpha} threshold, where $\alpha$ is the parameter that rule the trade-off between the size of the tree and its capability in fitting the data.
 For more references see \cite{statisticalLearningBook}. \end{itemize}

 To identify the optimal combination of hyperparameters, a grid search was performed.
 Each predefined combination of hyperparameters was used to train and validate a separate model, and the combination that achieved the highest $F_1$ score was selected as the best configuration.
-The hyperparameter grid used in this search is reported in Table \ref{table:hyperparams} along with the best hyperparameters for each dataset.
+The hyperparameter grid used in this search is reported in Table \ref{table:hyperparams}.
+The $F_1$ scores obtained for the best model are 0.968 for O3a and 0.965 for O3b.